opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

 DSCInitialization Options:

 1. KServe requires a ServiceMesh instance to be installed on the cluster.
 By default the Red Hat OpenShift AI operator will attempt to configure an instance if the ServiceMesh operator is installed.
-If your cluster already has ServiceMesh configured, you may choose to skip this option.
+If your cluster already has ServiceMesh configured, you may choose to set `Unmanaged`
-2. As part of the ServiceMesh configuration, the Red Hat OpenShift AI operator will configure a self-signed cert for any routes created by ServiceMesh.
+2. User can provide customized certification to be used by components across Red Hat OpenShift AI.

 After the operator is installed, a DataScienceCluster object will need to be configured with the different components.
 Each component has a `managementState` option which can be set to `Managed` or `Removed`.
 Admins can choose which components are installed on the cluster.